mustafaHami/Website-Java-JEE/README.md

 # My Java(JEE) Project
 #### It is a website developed in  Java(JEE), HTML, Css and Bootstrap.
-I realized this project during my licence.The important part of this project is the back-end part realized with java(jee).
+I realized this project during my licence.
+The important part of this project is the back-end part realized with Java(JEE).
 ###### :warning: **Information** : To run this project, you need a servlet container (example: Tomcat, glasfish or other) and you need to specify the path of the database file in the persistence.xml file.
 The database file 'ProjetJPA.sql' (located in the BD folder)

 - <sub>✅ View students, groups and modules </sub>